 Earlier this month, students in the La Follette School had a once-in-a-lifetime opportunity when they were offered the chance to meet with U.S. Ambassador to the United Nations, Linda Thomas-Greenfield.
-The Ambassador earned a master’s degree from the La Follette School’s predecessor, the Center for the Study of Public Policy and Administration, in 1975, and she was also the May 2022 UW–Madison Commencement speaker.
+The Ambassador earned a master’s degree from UW–Madison’s Political Science Department in 1975, and she was the May 2022 UW–Madison Commencement speaker.
 Ambassador Thomas-Greenfield was in Madison for a distinguished alumni event; however, she made time to meet with a small group of current students from both the La Follette School and the Political Science Department to share how her time in Madison helped shape her 35-year diplomatic career.

 La Follette School students who attended the event reflected on the experience and what they learned from the Ambassador.
 “I joined La Follette School with the intention that one day I will be working for the United Nations,” said Muhammad Rehan, a double degree MIPA-English student from Pakistan and former Fulbright Scholar.
 “To have the opportunity to meet and converse with U.N.
 Ambassador Thomas-Greenfield was like winning the lottery for me!
 She explained her daily routine to our group and presented a clear and authentic picture of what working for the U.N. looks like.
 I’m so grateful to have attended this discussion!”